yaleman/chat-ui/README.md

 All config options are prefixed with `CHATUI_`.

-See the chatui.config.Config class for options.
+See the chatui.config.Config class for options, you can also set config options in `~/.config/chat-ui.json`.

 ## Request/Job flow